pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ### Drawbacks

-- We haven't optimize it much, so it can be **slow especially for very large images** (8k) and with controlnet.
+- We haven't optimized it much, so it can be **slow especially for very large images** (8k) and with ControlNet.
-- **Prompt control is weak.** It will produce repeated patterns with strong positive prompt, and the result may not be usable.
+- **Prompt control is weak.** It will produce repeated patterns with strong positive prompts, and the result may not be usable.
 - The gradient calculation is not compatible with this hack.
 It will break any backward() or torch.autograd.grad() that passes UNet.

 ### How it works (so simple!)

 1. The latent image is split into tiles.
 2. The tiles are denoised by the original sampler for one time step.
-3. The tiles are added together, but divided by how many times each pixel is added.
+3. The tiles are added together but divided by how many times each pixel is added.
-4. Repeat 2-3 untile all timesteps completed.
+4. Repeat 2-3 until all timesteps are completed.

 ****